Boboye-Ak/hardhat-go-fund-me-3/README.md

 ## CrowdFunder.sol
 The Crowdfunder contract controls the operations of the dapp and deploys the cause contracts.
 ### CrowdFunder.sol Functions
 1. createCause=> To be called by the prospective cause owner to create a cause.
-It takes a string and an integer as arguments.
+It takes a string(causeName) and an integer(goal) as arguments.

 ```shell
 npx hardhat accounts